Cassini-chris/ML-Models.de/README.md

 All ML-Models are:

-Opensource
+-Opensource
-Built for educational purposes
+-Built for educational purposes
-Free to use
+-Free to use
-& Fun!
+-& Fun!
 # Cheers Christoph Mittendorf